tpott/pub_musings/silentdisco2/README.md

 the interval set for `asyncPullGit` and timeout set with `clickDelayMs`.
 * Client side full state from fs parsing.
 Every function that calls `readFile`...
 Will be able to handle scheduling in the past.
 And can delete rows from `now_playing.txt` once they're no longer relevant.
 Check an <audio> element's `duration`.
 Will need to set the "Now playing" banner text.
+* Cache what commit the FS is currently at?
+Eh not necessary because of the `alradyMerged` flag.